-Rent and Royalty Net Income or Loss
+Rent and Royalty Net Loss

-(lines 24-25, Schedule E)
+(lines 25, Schedule E)

-This amount was the combination of rent net income, rent net loss, royalty net income, and royalty net loss.
+This amount was the combination of rent losses and royalty losses.
 This amount did not include passive losses that were not deductible, but included carryovers of previous years' passive losses.
+It is possible for a taxpayer to have both rent and royalty income and losses.
 (See also "Passive Activity Losses.")